xwmx/nb/README.md

 #### `bookmark` -- A command line tool for managing bookmarks.

-`nb` includes `bookmark`, a full-featured, streamlined command line interface for creating, viewing, searching, and editing bookmarks.
+`nb` includes `bookmark`, a full-featured command line interface for creating, viewing, searching, and editing bookmarks.

+`bookmark` is a shortcut for the `nb bookmark` subcommand, accepting all of the same subcommands and options with identical behavior.

 Bookmark a page: